Join the SPRINT exec team! Applications will open for UofT undergrads, grads, & postdocs in September 2026

 During SPRINT:

-Program assistant: help leading up to and during the SPRINT program (e.g., taking attendance, tech support, answering HS student & volunteer questions, ensuring the program runs smoothly).
+Program assistant: Help leading up to and during the SPRINT program (e.g., taking attendance, tech support, answering HS student & volunteer questions, ensuring the program runs smoothly).

-Assistant Mentor: meet with small groups of high school students to help them develop a novel research proposal (Ratio: 1-2 mentors to 5 HS students)
+Assistant Mentor: Meet with small groups of high school students to help them develop a novel research proposal (Ratio: 1-2 mentors to 5 HS students)

-Panelist: answer HS student questions during a 30 min - 1 hour session.
+Panelist: Answer HS student questions during a 30 min - 1 hour session.

-Undergraduate volunteers may receive a stipend/ honorarium at the end of the program (funding dependent).
+Undergraduate volunteers may receive a stipend/honorarium at the end of the program (funding dependent).

-Graduate students & Postdocs can join either the executive team or help during the SPRINT program.
+Graduate students & post-docs can join either the executive team or help during the SPRINT program.

-Communications Coordinator - Managing social media & website
+Communications Coordinator: Manage social media & website

-Finance Coordinators - Managing grants & reimbursements
+Finance Coordinators: Manage grants & reimbursements

 Roles during SPRINT program

-Mentor: meet with small groups of high school students to help them develop a novel research proposal (Ratio: 1-2 mentors to 5 HS students)
+Mentor: Meet with small groups of high school students to help them develop a novel research proposal (Ratio: 1-2 mentors to 5 HS students)

-Tutorial leader: lead a 1-2 hour tutorial session (e.g., how to conduct a literature review, how to use R)
+Tutorial leader: Lead a 1-2 hour tutorial session (e.g., how to conduct a literature review, how to use R)

-Panelist: answer HS student questions during a 30 min - 1 hour session.
+Panelist: Answer HS student questions during a 30 min - 1 hour session.

-All volunteers may receive a stipend/ honorarium at the end of the program (funding dependent)
+All volunteers may receive a stipend/honorarium at the end of the program (funding dependent).

 If you are interested in writing a grant, conducting pedagogical research, delivering a workshop to volunteers, or giving a talk to high school students please email us: uoftpsycomm@gmail.com